dorneanu/roam/content/books/stolen_focus.md

 > you’re so distracted and figure out what to do about it.
 It can just colonise
 > your entire world,’ he said.
 You are left so depleted that ‘you don’t get the
 > space to push back against it’.

+-   Different metaphor to understand attention:
+    -   Hackers attack websites using a method called ‘denial-of-service attack’:
+        -   Many computers connect to a website simultaneously.
+        -   Overwhelms the site’s capacity to manage traffic.
+        -   Website becomes inaccessible and crashes.
+    -   James compares this to a denial-of-service attack on our minds:
+        -   We are like the overwhelmed server.
+        -   Numerous things constantly try to grab our attention by inundating us with information.
+        -   Undermines our capacity to respond effectively.
+        -   Leads to a state of distraction and paralysis.
+        -   Inundation fills our world, preventing clarity and action.
+        -   Colonizes our thought space, leaving us depleted.
+        -   Results in lack of space to push back against the overwhelming input.

 #### Economic growth {#economic-growth}